bojand/talks/fsto-2018-grpc/slides.md

 ???

-- As our systems grew and evolved, to overcome the challenges of scale we started breaking up the monolith into microservices.
+- As our systems grew and evolved, to overcome the challenges of scale we started breaking up the monolith into microservices
+- A single PHP application became a number of different services written in Pyton, Java, Node.js, Go and others.
 - How systems and different application communicate and talk to each other has drastically changed over the past two decades.

 ---

 # PRESENT DAY

-- Complex distributed computing landscape
+- Complex polyglot distributed computing landscape
 - Systems and applications need to communicate
 - Almost everything provides an API